 For those who wish to take the subject further, we aim to prepare our students for further study in physics and instill a love of the subject that will stay with them for life.
 We strive to excite and inspire our students by giving them the opportunity to be involved in cutting-edge research projects supervised by members of the physics team.
 This is achieved by means of a number of competitively awarded summer scholarships funded from a mixture of internal and external sources, usually taking place in the summer of the students' second year.

 Importantly, our BSc and MSci courses are recognized and accredited by the Institute of Physics.

 Outstanding student satisfaction

-We are proud of our record of outstanding levels of student satisfaction, achieving an average of 96% student satisfaction in the National Student Survey over the past three years (NSS 2013-2015).
+We are proud of our record of outstanding levels of student satisfaction.
 Our academic, technical and support staff are friendly and accessible and we strive to offer physics with the personal touch!
 First class teaching facilities are based on NTU's Clifton Campus; these are used to develop our students' skills and specialised knowledge through lectures, tutorials, seminars, and through hands-on practical sessions in our excellent laboratory facilities.

 Active student societies

 Our students have formed one of the UK's most active subject-based Societies, APSoc (Astronomy and Physics Society) to which we provide free membership in the first year.
 APSoc won the Best New Society award at the Student Society Awards in 2012 and has organised trips to see the Northern Lights in Tromsø, Chernobyl, Iceland and CERN.